dwoodjr/drexel-courses/GMAP 395/Weeklies/GMAP 395 - Week 7 - TPS.md

 Write down:

-- Which control method seemed most fun to use?
+- Which control method seemed most fun/interesting to use?
-- What parameter change created the biggest "wow" effect?
+- What parameter change created the biggest effect?
-- One technique from another group you want to try
+- One technique from another control group you want to try
 - Biggest challenge you figured out

 ---

-## 🔄 Mix & Match (Optional)
+## 🔄 Document and Turn In

-After all presentations, spend a few minutes trying techniques from other groups.
-Can you combine different approaches?
+>[!warning] All group members names must be on the turned in materials to receive credit!

+>[!Summary] Submission
+>Submission of your groups materials, finding, and reflections should be submitted on BB Learn by END OF CLASS
+>This can be simple, in the form of a word doc, pdf, or slides.

 ---

 ## 🎴 Control Method Cards

-You'll receive ONE of these cards based on your assigned group:
+PICK ONE of these cards for your group:

 > [!Note] **Group 1: Sine Wave Animation**
 > **Your Method:** Use mathematical sine waves to create smooth, rhythmic animations